abrennec/tbag_2021/02_audio_rendering_basics/readme.md

 ## Topics

-- Audio rendering
+1) Audio rendering techniques
-- Properties of sound
+2) Properties of Sound
-- Hearing and acoustics
-- Digital audio fundamentals
+3) Digital audio fundamentals
-- Audio editing software
+4) Audio editing software

 - Exercise and applications: musique concrete

 ## Learning Objectives

+To understand

+- what is meant by audio rendering,
-- What is sound and what kind of properties define sound as well as how hearing works.
+- what is sound and what are its properites,
-- How to describe sound technically.
+- how hearing works,
+- what is audio technology,
-- What is meant by audio and audio technology as well as how sound is processed digitally.
+- how sound is processed digitally, and
-- How to work with sound in a computer and apply the theory practically.
+- how to work with sound in a computer.

 ---

-# Audio Rendering Basics - Properties of Sound and Digital Audio Fundamentals
+# Sound and Audio Basics

+In this lecture we will start our journey into the theoretical backgrounds of digital audio software applications from different perspectives:

+1) **Audio rendering**: We will look into common audio rendering approaches so that you get a general understanding and overview of what is actually meant by audio rendering and how it is basically conducted.
+2) **Properties of sound**: We will look into the complex phenomenon called *sound* and its physical and psychophysical properties so that you get an understanding of how sound creation, propagation, and perception works and what that means for rendering and processing audio digitally.
+3) **Digital audio fundemantals**: We will look into the digital concepts and techniques that allow us to work with sound in a computer so that you can create your own sounds and get an understanding of how digital audio technology addresses the properties of sound.
+4) **Audio editing software**: We will finally introduce different types of audio editing software in order to pick up on the theory with practical exercises.

-## Audio Rendering
+## Audio Rendering Techniques

 Overview of audio rendering process
 - analog vs digital audio signal